In the guide

 Business-to-consumer contracts

-Where the sale is from a business to a consumer the Consumer Rights Act 2015 will apply; please see 'Sale and supply of goods' for more information.
+Where the sale is from a business to a consumer, the Consumer Rights Act 2015 will apply; please see 'Selling and supplying goods' for more information.

 Back to top